discordjs/guide/guide/additional-info/async-await.md

 The **resolved** state means that the Promise is done and was executed without any errors.
 The **rejected** state means that the Promise encountered an error and could not be executed correctly.

 One important thing to know is that a Promise can only have one state at a time; it can never be pending and resolved, rejected and resolved, or pending and rejected.
-You may be asking "How would that look in code?".
+You may be asking, "How would that look in code?".
 Here is a small example:

 ::: tip
 ES6 code is being used in this example.
 If you do not know what that is, you should read up on that [here](/additional-info/es6-syntax.md).